PyO3/pyo3/guide/src/rust_cpython.md

-# Appendix: PyO3 and rust-cpython
+# Appendix A: PyO3 and rust-cpython

 PyO3 began as fork of [rust-cpython](https://github.com/dgrunwald/rust-cpython) when rust-cpython wasn't maintained.
 Over the time PyO3 has become fundamentally different from rust-cpython.